What is disconnection surgery?

 - Blood loss

 - A reaction to medication

-Additionally, there are side effects that may occur after the surgical procedure.
-These include:
+There are side effects that may occur after the surgical procedure, including:

 - Scalp numbness